Thinh2Win/Sepsis-AI-Alert/docs/API_DOCUMENTATION.md

 **Notes:**
 - Age is calculated from birth_date
-- BMI is computed from height/weight observations
+- BMI is computed from height_cm/weight_kg observations
-- Primary contact is extracted from Patient.contact array
+- Primary name and phone are extracted from FHIR Patient resource
+- Address fields are flattened from FHIR Address structure

 ---